Negrophilia

-The word negrophilia is derived from the French négrophilie that means love of the negro.
-It was a term that avant-garde artists used amongst themselves to describe their fetishization of Black culture.
-Its origins were concurrent with art movements such as surrealism and Dadaism in the late nineteenth century.
-Sources of inspiration were inanimate African art objects (l'art nègre) such as masks and wooden carvings that found their way into Paris's flea markets and galleries alike (products of France's colonial exploitation), which inspired artworks such as Picasso's Les Demoiselles d' Avignon that found their way into Paris as a result of colonial looting of Africa as well as live performances by Black people, many of whom were ex-soldiers remaining in European cities after World War I, who had no choice but to entertain as a source of income.
-Equally of interest to avant-garde creators were live arts such as dance, music and theatrical performances by Black artists, as evidenced by the popularity of comic artist Chocolat and the musical review Les Heureux Nègres (1902).
+The word negrophilia is derived from the French négrophilie that means "love of the Negro".
+It was a term that avant-garde artists used among themselves to describe their fetishization of Black cultures.
+Its origins were concurrent with art movements such as surrealism and Dadaism in the late 19th century.
+Sources of inspiration were inanimate African art objects (l'art nègre) such as masks and wooden carvings that found their way into Paris's flea markets and galleries alike as a result of colonial looting of Bantu Africa, and which inspired artworks such as Picasso's Les Demoiselles d'Avignon, as well as live performances by Black people, many of whom were ex-soldiers remaining in European cities after World War I, who entertained as a source of low income.
+Equally of interest to avant-garde creators were live arts such as dance, music and theatrical performances by Black artists, as evidenced by the popularity of comic artist Chocolat and the musical review Les Heureux nègres (1902).

 Factors/ideas influencing the emergence of negrophilia

-What began as artistic interest grew to a society-wide, mass fetish in France in the aftermath of World War I. An entire generation of youth was lost in La Grande Guerre.
+What began as an artistic interest grew to a society-wide, mass fetish in France in the aftermath of World War I, during which an entire generation of youth was lost, which was later described in French as La Génération du feu, or "the (gun)fire generation".
 The violence and loss witnessed in Europe, in particular in France, by those who survived, challenged the belief in the superiority of Western civilization fostered during the age of Enlightenment, which also fueled questions on the exploitative effects of colonialism.
 French society was looking for alternative ideologies, and the exotic, "primitive" cultures of French colonies, erstwhile and current, were seen as alternatives to cold capitalism and modernity.

 The post-war ideological vacuum thus fed off of earlier artistic movements centered around primitivism.
+This cultural shift was further shaped by the Lost Generation, a literary and artistic movement of American expatriates disillusioned by World War I. Among them, an influential African-American artistic community flourished, with figures such as Langston Hughes (helped to inspire the Négritude movement), Joséphine Baker, and Duke Ellington playing pivotal roles in the cultural evolution of France, most notably through the introduction of jazz.
+The U.S. Army 369th Harlem Hellfighters Regimental Band, led by James Reese Europe, was instrumental in exposing European audiences to African-American music, with its blend of ragtime and early jazz.

-Simultaneously, the arrival of numerous African and African-American soldiers during the war years, their subsequent decision to return to or remain in post-war France, as well as numerous incoming artists, students, writers and professionals of color seeking accepting ground for themselves & their work, were significant contributors to the pervasiveness of Negrophilia in French society.
+Simultaneously, the arrival of numerous African and African-American soldiers during the war years, their subsequent decision to return to or remain in post-war France, as well as numerous incoming artists, students, writers and professionals of color seeking accepting ground for themselves and their work, were significant contributors to the pervasiveness of Negrophilia in French society.